Overfire Jets on Steam Locomotives

 Overfire jets were located on the sides of the fire box parallel to the grates, and were offset to each other from right side to left side to create disruptive air flow inside the firebox and above the firebed.
 This disruptive air flow allowed more of the unburned combustion gases to burn before exhausting through the flues and out the stack.
 Overfire jets were located specifically above the firebed to bypass drawing air through the fire and eliminate further release of volatile gases which would not be fully burned while the locomotive was sitting idle and stationary, such as at a station stop, or at an engine terminal between runs.

 Locomotives that burned oil did not need overfire jets because the flow of oil can be cut back instantly to reduce the amount fire.
 With a coal-burning locomotive, once a good firebed is made, it is almost impossible to shut it off to reduce smoke.
 A large active fire is needed to provide sufficient heat to allow the engineer to open the throttle and be able to move the locomotive and train.

-D&RGW steam locomotives with overfire jets, based on photo research.
+An incomplete list of D&RGW steam locomotives with overfire jets, based on photo research.

 D&RGW 2-10-2 1400-1409 (photos: all except 1403)

 D&RGW 4-8-2 1501-1530 (photos: 1501-1504, 1508, 1509, 1528, 1529)

 D&RGW 4-8-2 1600-1609 (photos: only 1605)

 D&RGW 4-8-4 1700-1713 (photos: 1704, 1705, 1709, 1711, 1713) (removed from 1709 before 1956)